-Future Urban Service Studies
+Future Urban Service and Study

-The Charlotte Regional Alliance for Transportation (CRAFT) has been formed by the regional MPO agencies.
+The Charlotte Regional Authority for Transportation (CRAFT) has been formed by the regional MPO agencies.
 CRAFT was created by resolution by all four TAC bodies and includes the four MPOs in the Metrolina region: Cabarrus/Rowan, Gaston/Lincoln/Cleveland, Charlotte (Mecklenburg/Union/Iredell), and the Rock Hill-Ft.
 Mill (SC) Urban Area.
 CRAFT's role is to enhance communication among local and regional entities, promote awareness of regional concerns, and to provide an educational forum in the Charlotte metropolitan bi-state region that addresses significant common issues.

 One goal of CRAFT is to evaluate mobility options throughout the metro region and into South Carolina.
-The initiative may also consider expanding upon the existing Charlotte Area Transit System (CATS).
-The City of Concord and CATS currently provide express AM/PM peak bus service between uptown Charlotte and the Concord/Kannapolis area.
-In addition, the Cabarrus-Rowan MPO was a partner in a regional study to evaluate HOV/HOT lanes on I-85, which would make express bus service more competitive from a time standpoint with the single occupant vehicle.
+In recent times, the CR MPO jointly funded the Connect Beyond Study to look at transportation options in the region and for the existing Charlotte Area Transit System (CATS).
+CATS currently provides regional bus service to surrounding counties with the exception of the CCX which is jointly funded and operated by CK Rider Transit to connect to the JW Clay Station of the LYNX/Blue Line Extension.
+In addition, the CR MPO was previously a partner in a regional study to evaluate HOV/HOT lanes on I-85, which would make express bus service more competitive from a time standpoint with the single occupant vehicle.
 This study known as the Fast Lanes Study was completed in 2009 and the City of Charlotte has progressed into 2 additional phases of the study that includes federal funding through the FHWA Value Pricing Program.
-In addition to bus service, the extension of the CATS Northeast Rail Line will shape cross commuting behavior in Cabarrus and Mecklenburg Counties.
-The City of Concord has completed discussions with CATS to tie the Blue Line Extension at UNCC to the CK Rider
+In addition to bus service, the future extension of the LYNX/Blue Line Extension will shape cross commuting behavior in Cabarrus and to the rest of the Metrolina Region including the proposed LYNX/Silver Line to Charlotte-Douglas Airport.